goetz-markgraf/gamma-library/README.md

 # _gamma_

-a functional programming language interpreter written in kotlin
+A functional programming language with an interpreter written in kotlin.

 ## Introduction